gnubodhi/Dans-Soil-Alchemy/README.md

 🐛 **If worms are thriving in your compost, it's a clear sign that it's safe.**
 Worms are sensitive to toxins—so if they’re active and producing castings, you can be confident the compost is mature and safe for food crops.

-### ✅ Safety Benefit:
+### ✅ Safety Benefit
-Final compost is **fully cured, microbially rich**, and safe for use on edible plants—even root crops.
+- Final compost is **fully cured, microbially rich**, and safe for use on edible plants—even root crops.
+- **pH stability:** Thanks to ample brown (carbon-rich) material and the prolonged curing stage, the compost’s pH moderates toward neutral—ideal for soil health.
+- **Complete transformation:** Inputs that were once risky for worms (e.g., dog poo, high-protein scraps) have undergone heating, fermentation, and microbial digestion, converting them into a form that worms (and your garden) can safely enjoy.

 ---